Technical Article

 What Does “Unstable Film Feeding” Mean?

-Unstable film feeding refers to a condition where the film does not move smoothly and consistently through the machine, even though speed and settings appear unchanged.
+Unstable film feeding refers to a condition where film does not move smoothly or consistently through the machine — even when speed and settings appear unchanged.

 • Film wrinkles or creases